Where, When, and How to Elope in Oregon

 For more detailed information we put together a dedicated elopement guide for Cannon Beach.

 Cape Kiwanda State Natural Area is northwest of Pacific City, OR and features a rugged sandstone formation, dunes, and sandy beaches.
 It has a sea stack too that’s also known as Haystack Rock (really clever rock namers over here).
+Much of the sandstone area is fenced off your protection as well as to prevent further erosion.
+Unfortunately, a lot of photos you see online are from folks who’ve jumped the fence.
+We’re not into that.

 Did you know that Oregon has up to 238 waterfalls?!
 Waterfalls are just about as Oregon as bearded hipsters and bicycles.
 Here are two easy to get to, beautiful spots to consider but with over 200 waterfalls to pick from you’ll no doubt find that perfect one.